Lemmmy/jamROGUE/README.md

-# jamMUD
+# jamROGUE
 My entry for CCJam 2016.
-It is a multiplayer dungeon game in CC.
+It is a multiplayer roguelike.

 ## Client
 Client is super cool and not poopy but the code is poopy